SaranshSabharwal/Quiz-Website-/README.md

 Timers for each question to create a sense of urgency and excitement.
 Background music or sound effects to enhance the overall experience.
 Explanations for answers (both correct and incorrect) to transform the quiz into a learning tool.
-This project was inspired and created by following GreatStack tutorial